fabiobove-dr/prog-algoritmi-distribuiti/README.md

 - Windows Operating System with Python and pip<br>
 - Recommended versions: Python 3.10.4 and pip 22.3.1<br>

-Go to the main directory and create/activate the virtual enviroment of the project.<br>
+Go to the main directory and create/activate the virtual environment of the project.<br>
 To create one:
 >> virtualenv pad-venv<br>
 >> pad-venv\Scripts\activate